Many insects belonging to the order the Orthoptera can be readily identified

 Fungi, bacteria and viruses

-Bacteria and viruses that affect Australian locusts are poorly known, but mass mortality mortality in NSW during spring 2010 has been linked to a bacterial infection during a period of high rainfall and dense vegetation.
+Bacteria and viruses that affect Australian locusts are poorly known, but mass mortality in NSW during spring 2010 has been linked to a bacterial infection in dense, moist vegetation during a period of high rainfall.

-A variety of birds, mammals and insects eat locusts but generally they are non-specific feeders and not been shown to have a large impact on locust numbers during an outbreak.
+Numerous birds, mammals and insects eat locusts but generally they are non-specific feeders and have not been shown to have a large impact on locust numbers during an outbreak.
 Vertebrate predators, unlike some parasites, are unable to increase rapidly in numbers to take advantage of a locust outbreak and their appetite is quickly satisfied, but some migratory and nomadic birds congregate to feed on high density locusts.